 - Meat thermometer - A good meat thermometer is essential.
 For a perfectly juicy roast, you want to make sure the chicken is cooked just right.
 My go-to thermometer is always my Thermapen ONE from Thermoworks.com but feel free to use any thermometer you're comfortable with.

 I carve all the meat off the bone for any leftovers and store them in an airtight Tupperware container in the fridge.
 The leftovers can stay in the fridge for up to 2-3 days or frozen for up to 1 month if desired.

 To eat, reheat in the microwave and eat with the leftover gravy or use it for sandwiches, wraps, and salads.
 I usually don't get around to freezing any of the chicken and end up consuming it within a day or so.
 Once you remove the meat from the bones there's not much left to eat!

 For the perfect juicy steam chicken remember to calculate cooking times based on the size of the bird.
 The average is 11-18 minutes per pound of meat.
 On my gas stove and in my particular pot I average about 11.5 minutes per pound.

 The obvious answer is, the parts you want browned!
-Usually that's the breast, legs and wings!
-However, since legs and thighs take longer to cook, if you place the chicken breast up, the breast will get too dry.
-Keeping this in mind, the best practise is to place it sideways!
+Usually, that's the breast, legs, and wings!
+However, since the legs and thighs take longer to cook, if you place the chicken breast up, the breast will get too dry.
+Keeping this in mind, the best practice is to place it sideways!

 Pakistani Chicken Steam Roast